openeew/openeew-nodered/README.md

 ### Seismic Activity algorithm

-One simplistic approach to detecting seismic activity is to measure vibration / acceleration from the openeew accelerometer sensors.
-Natural systems will have some jitter so the algorithm needs to filter false positives and set thresholds.
+One simplistic approach to detecting seismic activity is to measure large accelerations from the openeew accelerometer sensors, based on a set threshold that is above the typical noise floor of the accelerometer.
 Wikipedia defines a [gal (unit)](https://en.wikipedia.org/wiki/Gal_(unit)) as a unit of acceleration used extensively in the science of gravimetry.
 The gal is defined as 1 centimeter per second squared (1 cm/s2).
 Seismic activity of interest might exceed 3 gals (3 cm/sec2).

 These Node-RED flows observe the real-time openeew accelerometer data and calculate if the sensor might be experiencing seismic activity using the following algorithm.
 Each second this function receives x/y/z arrays of subsecond vibration data.
 The data arrays are passed into the function inside ```msg.payload.traces[0]```  The javascript function loops through the vibration data looking for acceleration exceeding 3 cm/sec2